ka4ep/Lexical.Localization/docs/BestPractices/ClassLibraryDI/index.md

 The deploying application must include the library's internal localizations into its localization implementation.
 **<i>IAssetBuilder</i>.AddLibraryAssetSources(*Assembly*)** searches for **[AssetSources]** and adds them as *IAssetSource*s.
-If implementation is not Lexical.Localization based, then the library localizations must be adapted.
 # [Snippet](#tab/snippet-3)
 [!code-csharp[Snippet](LibraryConsumer3.cs#Snippet)]
 # [Full Code](#tab/full-3)